misbahmehmood/Sfia2/README.md

 * Scale out more effectively- As stated in my risk assessment, I came across an issue with one of my virtual machines being overused.
 Given more time, I would use the cloud benefit of scaling out and adding another worker node and resolve the error I had with Jenkins not being able to access the machine through SSH.
 * Improve front end design- At the moment, when generating the final object, there are no headings to show what was generated.
 I would add a table or make it more clear with titles for each generated section of a post.

+# Author
+Misbah Mehmood - QA Academy Trainee

+# Acknowledgements
+* QA Trainers who always tried their best to help me with any issues